How To Make Well Water Drinkable And Keep It Safe To Drink

 Counter-top Water Filter

 There are a lot of countertop water filters in the market today.
-This is a type of water filter which is cheap and offers good results.
-Also, it is compact and will not take much space compared to other water filter systems.
+This type of water filter is cheap and offers good results.
+Also, it is compact and will not take up much space compared to other water filter systems.
 It is easy to install and efficient to use.

 Furthermore, it requires low maintenance and stress-free priming.
 Though the countertop filter may seem simple, it employs a complex process.
-First, it features mechanical filtration.
-The water is being pushed through a filter with small pores.
+First, it features mechanical filtration, pushing water through a filter with small pores.

-Then, it will undergo a water softening process.
-Through ion exchange resins, it can be able to remove the magnesium and calcium in the water.
+Then, it will undergo a water-softening process.
+Ion exchange resins can remove magnesium and calcium from the water.
 Finally, the system will remove organic contaminants through activated carbon filtration.

-The final output is water free from herbicides, pesticides, and disinfectants.
-Meanwhile, this type of system can incorporate optional processes.
-Examples of these are KDF filtration, alkalization, silver filter, and remineralization.
+The final output is water-free of herbicides, pesticides, and disinfectants.
+This system can also incorporate optional processes such as KDF filtration, alkalization, a silver filter, and remineralization.

 Water Softener

-1. Makes the hair and skin softer: Water softener makes the skin and hair soft, just like what it does with the clothes.
-Since it protects the skin gently, it can also affect the fabric you wear.
-As such, there will be an increase in general cleanness.
+1. Water softener makes the hair and skin softer: Water softener makes the skin and hair soft, just like clothes.
+Since it protects the skin gently, it can also affect the fabric you wear, increasing general cleanliness.

-2. Prolong the lifespan of appliances: Appliances will be protected since chemical and residue buildup will be prevented.
-Also, it can use lesser energy as it operates.
+2. Prolong the lifespan of appliances: This will protect appliances by preventing chemical and residue buildup.
+It will also allow appliances to use less energy as they operate.

-3. Stain-free surface: With the use of a water softener, there will be stain-free surfaces.
-Also, the functionality of the soap will not be compromised.
-It will make the detergents effective, and it will reduce the amount needed to clean a particular area inside the house.
+3. Stain-free surface: A water softener ensures that surfaces are stain-free and that the functionality of the soap is not compromised.
+Thus, the detergents will be effective, and the amount needed to clean a particular area inside the house will be reduced.

-Meanwhile, there are various kinds of the water softener.
+Meanwhile, there are various kinds of water softeners.
 These are the following:

 1. Salt-based water softener